 This page gives a list of tips for answering exam-style reading questions.
-It uses texts and questions from Road To Grammar’s Ultimate Reading web app as examples.
+It uses texts and questions from these 50 short reading practice passages as examples.

 1 Identifying the main verb

 The verb is the most important part of any sentence in English and identifying the main verb can help you to understand what is going on.

 “Pythagoras, born on the Aegean island of Samos in the 6th century B.C. and active in southern Italy, was an ancient Greek philosopher and mathematician best known for a theorem in geometry that was named for him.”